Han Sai Por: Artistic career

 In 2015, Han created Harvest, a work about the environment that coexists with Singapore.
 It was commissioned by and displayed in the Esplanade – Theatres on the Bay.
 During the 2016 Singapore Biennale, Han's work Black Forest was shown at the Singapore Art Museum.
 In 2019, after undergoing a cataract surgery, Han held a solo exhibition at iPreciation called Dance With The Wind.
 It featured 10 sculptures and 12 acrylic works.
 In 2022, she held an exhibition at the STPI - Creative Workshop & Gallery titled The Forest and Its Soul after a second residency with them; the previous one was in 2013.
 It featured 35 works created with laser cutting and intaligio techniques.
 She participated in the 2023 Singapore Art Week, displaying shoebox-sized sculptures alongside Teo Eng Seng and Vincent Liew.
 In 2025, during the Light To Night festival, Han displayed a 9 m-tall installation at the Padang.
+In 2026, she created A Journey Between, a public artwork under the Art-in-Transit scheme that is located at the concourse of Cantonment MRT station.
+Measuring 75 m long, it features large pieces of curved stainless steel sculptures, which represents the curves of the train tracks.
+Due to its reflectiveness, Han described the artwork as encouraging commuters to observe their reflection as if they "become part of the artwork."